 *Since Jesus’ crucifixion is not an issue of ‘Aqidah, Allah was under no obligation to make the verse clearer.
 Most Muslims agree on its (mid)interpretation, while the minority that do not are in no way construable as disbelieving apostates.

 **This is my own theory.

 What about the Resurrection?

-Even if the resurrection of Christ three days after his death really occurred (notice that the swoon theory is the only interpretation that cannot reasonably account for his empty tomb and post-mortem appearances), that doesn’t mean he died for our sins etc. as misconstrued by the disciples (ra), but that Allah simply vindicated his messiahship.
+Even if the resurrection of Christ three days after his death really occurred, that doesn’t mean he died for our sins etc. as misconstrued by the disciples (ra), but that Allah simply vindicated his messiahship.
 This renders theologically moot the question as to whether or not it really happened, for it would only justify belief in Christianity in the absence of evidence that Islam is true.
 Since this is not the case, the historicity of Christ’s resurrection has no bearing on the truthfulness of the Christian faith.